cognitedata/cognite-sdk-dotnet/README.md

 > Work in Progress (WIP)

-The goal was to learn the Cognite API and experiment with [Domian Modeling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
+The goal was to learn the Cognite API and experiment with [Domain Modeling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
 Thus make the code reflect the specification as much as possible and hopefully be able to significantly reduce the need for unit-testing.
 That is also why I did't want to auto-generate the code using the OpenAPI tool chain.

 The SDK is written as a dual domain SDK for both C# and F# with F# as the core domain model.